lmjh/capo-search-app/README.md

 11. [W3C.org](https://www.w3.org/) - W3C [HTML Validator](https://validator.w3.org/nu/) and [CSS Validator](https://jigsaw.w3.org/css-validator/validator) used to check HTML and CSS code for errors.
 12. [JSHint](https://jshint.com/) - Used to check javascript for errors.
 13. [Palette Generator](https://planetcalc.com/5799/) - Used to generate an even spread of colours for the chord colours.
+14. [Responsive Mockups](https://responsivemockups.com/) - Used to generate site mockups for inclusion in this document.

 ***